getpopper/popper/docs/sections/guides.md

   args: ["Rscript", "predict.R"]
 ```

-Notes:
+> Notes:
-- This use the same container as in the `rstudio` step.
+> - This use the same container as in the `rstudio` step.
 Again, the final, 'canonical'
-analysis should be developed in the same environment as exploratory code.
+> analysis should be developed in the same environment as exploratory code.

-Similarly, add the `src/evaluate_model.py`, which generates model plots, to
-the workflow.

 Similary, add `src/evaluate_model.R`, which generates model performance plots,
 to the workflow